sybrew/the-seo-framework/readme.txt

 				* **Namespaces:** `window.tsfC` and `window.tsfCL10n`.
 				* **Script ID:** `tsf-c`
 				* Fun fact: The proposed name was `counter.js`, but uBlock blocks this script name by default.
+				* Note that this file is loaded conditionally, based on the user's settings.
 			* `settings`, these files handle the SEO Settings page, mostly.
 				* **Namespaces:** `window.tsfSettings` and `window.tsfSettingsL10n`.
 				* **Script ID:** `tsf-settings`
 			* TODO (PROPOSED):
 				* `seo-bar`, this file handles the SEO Bar.
 				* `quick-edit`, this file handles quick edits.
-				* `sanitize`, this file handles sanitization and XSS security.
 				* `ajax`, this file handles communication with the server.
 			* TODO consider moving this to a relay method, which switches over all known scripts, cleaning up the code.
 				* Also remove the newly introduced methods, and use a single handler method `tsf->load_script( 'tsfc', $autoload );`